Gandaria School

-The Gandaria School was founded in 1992 and caters for children from Nursery to Grade 8.
-Around 300 pupils attend the school, which is run by a team of 12 people.
-As with the Manda School, the local NGO “Glory Future Model School” is the supporting organization.
-The pupils come from the poorest backgrounds, including rickshaw drivers, domestic helpers, street sweepers, workers in the clothing industry, vegetable sellers, tea sellers and many more.
+Gandaria School was founded in 1992 and provides education for children from nursery (preschool) up to 8th grade.
+Approximately 300 students attend the school, which is run by a team of 12 staff members.
+The local NGO “Glory Future Model School” is, as with Manda School, the operating organization.
+The students come from very poor backgrounds, including children of rickshaw drivers, domestic helpers, street cleaners, garment industry workers, vegetable sellers, tea vendors, and many others.

 Originally, the Gandaria School was located directly on the railroad tracks, where children from the surrounding poor settlements were taught under the most basic conditions.
 However, all the settlements along the railroad were and still are being destroyed by the government.
 As a result, the school is now located in a rented building just a few hundred meters away from where it was founded.